 EPITAG is an Inria Associate team that is part of the LIRIMA (International Laboratory for Computer Sciences and Applied Mathematics).
-It was launched in 2017 and renewed in 2020 between Inria project team BIOCORE and the Universities of Douala, Dschang & Yaoundé I.
+It was launched in 2017 and renewed in 2020 between Inria-INRAE project BIOCORE, now MACBES, and the Universities of Douala, Dschang & Yaoundé I. Since 2022, it is supported by the TSARA programme at INRAE and by the French Ministry for Europe and Foreign Affairs, via the French Embassy in Cameroon.

 EPITAG gathers French and Cameroonian researchers with a background in dynamical systems and control and an interest in crop diseases.